Space House: Later history

 The building was first let to the Civil Aviation Authority (CAA) in 1975.
 It had large-scale refurbishments in 1996 and 2003.
 It was listed grade II with Historic England in January 2015.
 The Kingsway block is now known as CAA House while the tower has been renamed One Kemble Street and has tenants such as the main office of the Government Legal Department and the Office of Rail and Road.
 The CAA's lease ended in December 2019 and these agencies have since vacated the building.

 Redevelopment

-The Civil Aviation Authority left the building and as of 2022 it is being redeveloped by Seaforth Land.
-The redevelopment will remove the plant floor at the top of the tower and replace with a "facsimile" floor and another set back.
+The Civil Aviation Authority left the building and from 2022 it was redeveloped by Squire and Partners and Seaforth Land.
+The redevelopment removed the plant floor at the top of the tower and replaced it with a "facsimile" floor and another set back.